theninthsky/client-side-rendering/README.md

 Another example for this is JS animations - they would first appear static and start animating only when JS is loaded.

 There are various examples of how this delayed functionality negatively impacts the user experience, like the way some websites only show the navigation bar after JS has been loaded (since they cannot access the Local Storage to check if it has a user info entry).

+Another issue which can be especially critical for E-commere websites is that SSG pages might reflect outdated data (a product's price or availability for example).

 ## The Cost of Hydration